tailcallhq/tailcallhq.github.io/docs/directives.md

 ### workers

-Setting `workers` to `32` means that the Tailcall server will use 32 worker threads.
+Setting `workers` to `32` means that the GraphQL server will use 32 worker threads.

 ```graphql showLineNumbers
 schema @server(workers: 32) {